Contact Us

 Users must be sure to hit Tab, Enter or click into another field before viewing or printing results to ensure the last entry has been recognized.
 When a data file is saved, the previous entry is automatically stored.

-HCS is designed for standard Windows installations.
 For optimal performance, the system should be Windows 10 or newer.
 While HCS may be compatible with older versions of Windows, any installation and operational issues arising from using these older versions will be the sole responsibility of the end user.

 This software will be installed as a new standalone version, ensuring no conflicts with previous installations.
 During the installation process, you’ll encounter a license agreement which must be accepted to proceed further.
 Once installed, the software files will be copied to your chosen folder and shortcuts will be added to the Start/Programs menu.
-If default settings are accepted, launch the software by navigating to Start > Programs > HCS2024.
+If default settings are accepted, launch the software by navigating to Start > Programs > HCS2025.

 Since these reports use your pdf reader of choice for display and printing PDF files, adjustments may need to be made therefore, these reports to print on one page.
 Printing configurations can be adjusted on “File > Page Setup” screen.
 HCS also provides an option to print in the Microsoft XPS format.